Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 Step 1

 Check out basements wall, laundry rooms, air conditioning systems, bathroom, underneath the sinks, windowsills, closets, refrigerator door seals and drain pans, and closets.
 Search not only for black or green patches but do the sniff test.
-The musty smell will help you detect the source of mold growth.
+The musty smell can help you detect the source of mold growth, but be aware sometimes there is no odour.

 Step 2